apostrophecms/sanitize-html/README.md

 ## Requirements

-sanitize-html is intended for use with Node.
-That's pretty much it.
+sanitize-html is intended for use with Node.js and supports Node 10+.
 All of its npm dependencies are pure JavaScript. sanitize-html is built on the excellent `htmlparser2` module.

 ### Regarding Typescript